Blog

 We'll talk soon!

-The value we place on something is proportional to the effort that went into producing it.
-It’s a psychological principle is called Labor Illusion.
+The value we place on something is proportional to the effort that goes into producing it.
+It’s a psychological principle called Labor Illusion.

-And this is why thuma.co makes it a point to communicate the effort that goes into their beds:
+And it’s why thuma.co makes it a point to communicate the effort that goes into their beds:

 Tiege.com also uses this technique:

-Btw, this concept was A/B tested on Tiege.com and resulted in a 19.54% sales lift.
+We A/B tested this on Tiege.com, and it resulted in a 19.54% sales lift.

-How you can apply this on your site— Reflect on your journey and use this narrative structure to present your story:
+How you can apply this on your site— Reflect on your journey using this story formula:

 “We started in this direction, thought it would be easy, encountered a challenge, nearly gave up, and, in the end, solved it.”